wilkensonio/face-rec-sys/README.md

 # Run

 `step-1 `
+Clone repo and

-Navigate to the parent directory of the project and type one of the commands below
+Navigate to the parent directory of the project (cd CSC481A) and type one of the commands below

 ## MacOS: `bash run`